EjazSayyed/twitter-like-app/README.md

 3. The user loads this data into Amazon Neptune using Amazon Neptune Bulk Loader utility
 4. The user makes search queries and update the graph using Apache Tinkerpop Gremlin client

+## Features
+* This is fully extensible code wherein developers can change the number/type of vertices and edges by modifying the config JSON files
+* Sample large, medium and tiny config files are provided to test large (upto millions of vertices and edges), medium and small datasets.

 ## Prerequisites

 - Provision Amazon Neptune Cluster (single node)